 - Any containers not emptied and rinsed clean

 - Motor oil, insecticide, herbicide, or hazardous chemical cleaners

 - Plastic bags (reuse or return to the grocery store)

 - Expanded foam and clear polystyrene

-- Pizza boxes and other food soiled paper
+- Soiled pizza boxes and other food-soiled paper